 My 2018 Holiday Gift Guide for Cookbook lovers is here!!
 12 awesome cookbooks that are that are great for holiday gift-giviing.

-I’m in Canada and our Thanksgiving is in October, but I know lots of my readers are from USA so happy Thanksgiving, everyone!
-Hope you are having a great day with your family and friends enjoying delicious food.
+I’m in Canada, and our Thanksgiving is in October, but I know lots of my readers are from the USA, so happy Thanksgiving, everyone!
+Hope you are having a great day with your family and friends, enjoying delicious food.

 I’m back with my gift guide week!
-First, I shared my favourite kitchen tools that I’ve been using all year long and today I’ll bring to you my cookbook gift guide.
-I know most of you love cookbooks like me or know someone special that loves cookbooks too.
-So, this gift guide will help you to decide which cookbook to give to your friend or family member who is a totally foodie 😉
+First, I shared my favourite kitchen tools that I’ve been using all year long, and today I’ll bring to you my cookbook gift guide.
+I know most of you love cookbooks like me or know someone special who loves cookbooks, too.
+So, this gift guide will help you to decide which cookbook to give to your friend or family member who is a total foodie 😉

-- Skinnytaste One and Done by Gina Homolka – Gina is one of my favourite bloggers of all the times.
+- Skinnytaste One and Done by Gina Homolka – Gina is one of my favorite bloggers of all time.
 All her cookbooks are amazing!
-This one is her new release and it’s full of recipes that can be made in your Instant Pot, Dutch oven, slow cooker, air fryer, and more.
+This one is her new release, and it’s full of recipes that can be made in your Instant Pot, Dutch oven, slow cooker, air fryer, and more.

-- Salt Fat Acid Heat by Samin Nostrat – This is just one of the best cookbook I’ve ever owned and it’s a great cookbook for resources too.
-This cookbook is so good that inspired the creation of her recent series on Netflix.
+- Salt Fat Acid Heat by Samin Nostrat – This is just one of the best cookbooks I’ve ever owned, and it’s a great cookbook for resources, too.
+This cookbook is so good that it inspired the creation of her recent series on Netflix.

-- Inspiralized and Beyond by Ali Maffucci: What I love the most about this cookbook is that all the recipes are easy, delicious and healthy.
-Also, there are lots of recipes that replace wheat products for veggies, which satisfies paleo, gluten-free and low-carb diets.
+- Inspiralized and Beyond by Ali Maffucci: What I love the most about this cookbook is that all the recipes are easy, delicious, and fresh.
+Also, there are lots of recipes that replace wheat products with veggies, which satisfies paleo, gluten-free, and low-carb diets.

 - The Fresh and Healthy Instant Pot Cookbook by Megan Gilmore: Amazing cookbook for those who love their Instant Pot.
-Lots of delicious and healthy recipes for all the family.
+Lots of delicious and easy recipes for all the family.

 - The Complete Anti-Inflammatory Diet for Beginners by Dorothy Calimeris: Great cookbook for those who have some kind of chronic disease and need to adhere to an anti-inflammatory diet.
 VERY good!

-- For the Love of Cheese by Afrim Pristine: I met Afrim Pristine in a food blog conference this year and the way he talks about cheese makes everybody falls in love with it.
-In this book, he teaches you the best ways to buy and store cheese and how to pair different cheeses with different beverages, how to create the cheese board of your dreams.
+- For the Love of Cheese by Afrim Pristine: I met Afrim Pristine at a food blog conference this year, and the way he talks about cheese makes everybody fall in love with it.
+In this book, he teaches you the best ways to buy and store cheese and how to pair different cheeses with different beverages, and how to create the cheese board of your dreams.

-- The Whole30 by Melissa Hartwig: This is one of my favourite cookbooks of the year.
-It is designed to help you to break unhealthy patterns of behavior, and reduce cravings, particularly for sugar and carbohydrates.
-It’s an awesome book to learn more about what it’s good for you and what you should be eating to feel healthier.
+- The Whole30 by Melissa Hartwig: This is one of my favorite cookbooks of the year.
+It is designed to help you break behavior patterns and reduce cravings, particularly for sugar and carbohydrates.
+It’s an awesome book to learn more about what it’s good for you and what you should be eating to feel your best.

-- The Whole Smiths Good Food Cookbook by Michelle Smith: This cookbook has more than 150 recipes that are Whole30 complaint.
-And throughout the book, icons help readers identify which recipes fit their diet such as gluten-free, paleo, low-carb and Whole30.
+- The Whole Smiths Good Food Cookbook by Michelle Smith: This cookbook has more than 150 recipes that are Whole30-compliant.
+Throughout the book, icons help readers identify which recipes fit their diet, such as gluten-free, paleo, low-carb, and Whole30.

 - Easy Dairy-Free Keto by Maria Emmerich: Keto and low-carb recipes for those who want to avoid or can’t eat dairy products.